Want to keep your mind as sharp as possible? Tend to your belly.

 10. Plant-based oils

-This includes olive, canola, peanut or sunflower oils that contain healthy polyunsaturated fats, which reduce your risk of developing Alzheimer’s.
+This includes olive, avocado, peanut or sunflower oils that contain healthy polyunsaturated fats, which reduce your risk of developing Alzheimer’s.